Programmercito/TestDig/Readme.md

 4. Create a jndi on payara server called jdbc/aviDS
-5. Install the attached EAR in payara and run: http://localhost:8080/TestDigitalWeb/
+5. Install the attached EAR in payara and run: http://localhost:8080/TestDigitalWeb/ or compile the package from maven with: mvn clean package and deploy the ear file.
 4. Enter through the menu the options indicated

 ## Architecture